Brottarbengt/Isengard-Tabletennis/README.md

 # Welcome to Team Isengards Tabletennis school-project!

 # Project description:
-A modern web application for Ängby Table Tennis Club that provides comprehensive management of the club's activities.
+A modern web application for a Table Tennis Club that provides comprehensive management of the club's activities.
 The system is developed with .NET 9 and follows modern web standards.

 ---